brainly/style-guide/CONTRIBUTING.md

 1. Clone this repository.
 2. Run `yarn install`.
 3. Run `yarn build`.
-4. Run `yarn start`.
+4. Run `yarn storybook`.
-5. You should be able to access the docs in your browser by navigating to [`localhost:8000/dev/docs/`](http://localhost:8000/dev/docs/).
+5. You should be able to access the docs in your browser by navigating to [`localhost:6006`](http://localhost:6006).

 ## Docs

 Remember that docs are an essential part of this project.
 Don't forget to update them whenever you change, add, or delete any components.
-Docs for each component are located in the `components/COMPONENT_NAME/pages/` folder.
-The main page and page templates are located in `docs/pages`.
+Docs for each component are written in `components/COMPONENT_NAME/*.stories.mdx|jsx` files.

 ## SCSS